andrebianchessi/2dStructuralFEM_GUI/README.md

 2d Structural Finite Element Solver with Graphical Interface

 Suports:
--Frame (beam + truss) and truss elements
+Frame (beam + truss) and truss elements

--Distributed and concentrated loads
+Distributed and concentrated loads

 Problem is described by a .txt input file, and graphical interface displays the structure with the loads and boundary conditions applied.